Before You Call "Action!" - Take Action And Protect Your Film With An LLC

 Influence Over Ownership As an LLC, should you sell shares, you'll be in a position to dictate who your investors may sell their shares to.

 At the risk of being utterly cheeky, that's a wrap.
-As a filmmaker, whether seasoned or novice, you are absolutely setting yourself up for trouble if you don't have the foresight to prevent it.
+As a filmmaker, whether seasoned or novice, you are absolutely setting yourself up for trouble if you don't have the foresight to prevent unnecessary risk.
 Forming an LLC for each and every film you create is not only practical in matters of protection, but also savvy in protecting your future earnings and livelihood in the industry.

 MyLLC.com strongly suggests you consult your legal team and tax adviser prior to making any decisions.
 Once you have and an LLC is right for you, contact one of our highly trained experts today to get started!